cannatag/ldap3/README.md

-pureLDAP is a strictly RFC 4511 conforming LDAP V3 pure Python client.
+ldap3 is a strictly RFC 4511 conforming LDAP V3 pure Python client.
 The same codebase works with Python 2 and Python 3.

 This project was formerly named **python3-ldap**.
 The name has changed to avoid confusion with the python-ldap library.

 Home Page
 ---------

-Project home page is https://github.com/cannatag/pureLDAP
+Project home page is https://github.com/cannatag/ldap3

 Documentation
 -------------

-Documentation is available at http://pureLDAP.readthedocs.org
+Documentation is available at http://ldap3.readthedocs.org

 License
 -------

-The pureLDAP project is open source software released under the **LGPL v3 license**.
+The ldap3 project is open source software released under the **LGPL v3 license**.

 PEP8 Compliance
 ---------------

-pureLDAP is PEP8 compliant, except for line length
+ldap3 is PEP8 compliant, except for line length

 Mailing List
 ------------

-You can join the pureLDAP mailing list at http://mail.python.org/mailman/listinfo/python3-ldap
+You can join the ldap3 mailing list at http://mail.python.org/mailman/listinfo/python3-ldap

 Download
 --------

-Package download is available at https://pypi.python.org/pypi/pureLDAP or via **pip install pureLDAP**
+Package download is available at https://pypi.python.org/pypi/ldap3 or via **pip install ldap3**

 Git repository
 --------------

-You can download the latest source at https://github.com/cannatag/pureLDAP
+You can download the latest source at https://github.com/cannatag/ldap3

 Support
 -------

-You can submit support tickets on https://github.com/cannatag/pureLDAP/issues/new
+You can submit support tickets on https://github.com/cannatag/ldap3/issues/new

 Acknowledgements